Table of Contents

 Taxation for Delaware LLC-to-corporation conversion

-The Delaware Franchise Tax for the LLC-to-corporation will be charged when the filing for the current and the following years are due.
+The Delaware Franchise Tax for the LLC-to-corporation will be charged when the filing for the current and the following years is due.

 While LLCs provide flexibility and make taxes, accounting, and compliance more manageable for your firm, a C Corp may be a better choice if you want to seek capital from investors or want to go public.